framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 Returns `true` if DI/1 has been given a parent bean factory.

+### public any function declare( string beanName )

+Declare a new bean in the bean factory.
+Returns a "builder" on which you can call `aliasFor`, `asValue`, `instanceOf`, `fromFactory`, `asSingleton`, `asTransient`, `withArguments`, and/or `withOverrides`.

 ### public any function declareBean( string beanName, string dottedPath, boolean isSingleton = true, struct overrides = { } )

 Tell DI/1 that the given bean name should resolve to an instance of the named CFC.
-This is useful when you need DI/1 to manage specific CFCs that are not part of your own application's model or controllers, such as third party library CFCs.
-You can tell DI/1 whether to treat this bean as a single (default) or transient.
-You can also provide an collection of named beans (values) that should override (_hide_) beans of the same name in the bean factory.
-This allows you to provide specific values for constructor arguments or for setter / property injection.
+Prefer the new "builder" syntax of the `declare()` method.

 ### public any function factoryBean( string beanName, any factory, string methodName = "", array args = [ ], struct overrides = { } )

 Tell DI/1 that the given bean name should be resolved by called the specified `methodName` on the `factory` bean, with the specified arguments (`args` by name).
-The `factory` bean can be either a string, identifying a bean that DI/1 knows about, or an instance of a CFC you provide, or _as of FW/1 4.0_ can be a function or closure (in which case `methodName` can be omitted).
-The `args` array contains the names of beans that should be passed as arguments to the `methodName` call (or the `factory` call if it is a function or closure).
-The optional `overrides` collection can provide named beans (values) that should _hide_ beans of the same name, i.e., they will be used instead of DI/1 looking up the bean internally.
+Prefer the new "builder" syntax of the `declare()` method.

 ### public any function getBean( string beanName, struct constructorArgs = { } )